BitcoinDesign/Guide/guide/designing-products/open-design.md

 ## Bitcoin has a spirit of openness

-We could argue Bitcoin needs open design to stay true to its mission.
+We could argue bitcoin needs open design to stay true to its mission.

-* Bitcoin is public and open source
+* bitcoin is public and open source
 * It has public and unrestricted network participation
 * It allows permissionless transfer of value

-Thousands of projects have borrowed ideas, techniques, and code from Bitcoin.
+Thousands of projects have borrowed ideas, techniques, and code from bitcoin.
 Countless open-source experiments have arisen.
-To a designer, Bitcoin is a robust foundation for collaboration.
+To a designer, bitcoin is a robust foundation for collaboration.
 A foundation that comes with a responsibility toward the benefit of society.

 This ethical responsibility encompasses application design.
-Most people interact with applications instead of the underlying Bitcoin technical protocol.
+Most people interact with applications instead of the underlying bitcoin technical protocol.
 If someone controls access to an application, it won't matter if the protocol is open.
-It is up to the global community to build [principled Bitcoin applications](guide/designing-products/principles/)
+It is up to the global community to build [principled bitcoin applications](guide/designing-products/principles/)

 Bitcoin is a protocol created to give access to anyone.
 Access and accessibility go hand in hand.
-Designing Bitcoin products means working on removing barriers of entry.
+Designing bitcoin products means working on removing barriers of entry.
 It means making decisions to create a unique balance of features for ease of use.

 ## Values